Miaoyu-scu/miaoyu-scu.github.io/_pages/about.md

 * **B.F. in Art History and Cultural Heritage**, Sichuan Fine Arts Institute (Sep 2016 - Jun 2020)

+## 🔬 Research Experience
+* **Ph.D.
+Research**
+  * The "300 Million People's Encyclopedia": Everyday Knowledge Landscape on the Xiaohongshu Platform
+* **M.A.
+Research**
+  * Where Is It Disconnected: Surveillance Practices in Digital Social Maps
+  * The Media Gaze on Place: The Re-writing of Urban Maps by Xiaohongshu
+  * Building "Place" in Community "Space": A Case Study of the "Digua Community" in Chengdu
+* **Undergraduate Research & Fieldwork**
+  * Hunting for Love: An Anthropological Study of the Matchmaking Corner in Chongqing's Hongya Cave
+  * Twenty Years in the Military: An Old Soldier's Account of Three Foreign Wars

-## 💻 Research Projects & Grants
+## 💻 Academic Projects
 * **The Social Construction of Digital Maps**
   * *Principal Investigator*, Sichuan University 'From 0 to 1' Major Project
 * **A Study of the Collective Memory Project of the Nanjing Massacre Memorial Hall**
   * *Principal Investigator*, China National Social Science Fund Project (Completed)
-* **The "300 Million People's Encyclopedia": Everyday Knowledge Landscape on the Xiaohongshu Platform** （Ph.D.
-Research）
-* **Where Is It Disconnected: Surveillance Practices in Digital Social Maps** （M.A.
-Research）
-* **The Media Gaze on Place: The Re-writing of Urban Maps by Xiaohongshu** （M.A.
-Research）
-* **Building "Place" in Community "Space": A Case Study of the "Digua Community" in Chengdu** （Graduate Research）
-* **Hunting for Love: An Anthropological Study of the Matchmaking Corner in Chongqing's Hongya Cave** （Course Paper / Anthropological Fieldwork）
-* **Twenty Years in the Military: An Old Soldier's Account of Three Foreign Wars** （Course Paper）

 ## 📢 Conferences & Presentations